-The Nest Daycare and Preschool in Middlebury, CT
+The Nest Daycare is now Cadence Academy Preschool in Middlebury, CT

-The Nest Daycare and Learning Center first opened its doors in 1976 at the Westover School in Middlebury.
+Cadence Academy Preschool (formerly the Nest Daycare and Learning Center) first opened its doors in 1976 at the Westover School in Middlebury.
 Our commitment is to provide quality care in a warm and nurturing environment where children are made to feel welcomed.
 Qualified staff lead children through a myriad of activities designed to meet their particular physical, social, intellectual, and developmental needs.

-Developmentally appropriate practices are supported by The Nest staff to enhance the development of each child.
+Developmentally appropriate practices are supported by Cadence Academy Preschool staff to enhance the development of each child.
 Activities and centers are carefully planned to promote individual creativity, expressive language, and problem solving skills and positive self-esteem and full growth potential.

 Language is an important part of any program for young children.
 The environment is filled with posters, signs and reading material to foster letter recognition.
 A good teacher encourages children’s speech by talking with them, by paying attention when they speak and by responding appropriately.
 Staff includes children in conversation, describe actions and ask open-ended questions.